 Strange orbitAlone among big moons, Triton has a retrograde orbit, a feature it shares only with much smaller satellites, such as Jupiter's Ananke and Saturn's Phoebe.
-Since there is no way that Triton could have formed where it is with this backward motion, it must have originated elsewhere, perhaps in the Kuiper Belt, and later been captured by Neptune (if so, it would be the largest Kuiper Belt object known, with the possible exception of Pluto).
+Since there is no way that Triton could have formed where it is with this backward motion, it must have originated elsewhere, perhaps in the Kuiper Belt, and later been captured by Neptune (if so, it would be the largest Kuiper Belt object known).
 A capture scenario would also account for the unusual orbit of Nereid and provide the energy needed to have melted and differentiated Triton's interior.

 Because of its retrograde orbit, tidal interactions between Neptune and Triton drain energy from the big moon, causing its orbit to decay.
 In the remote future, it will either break up (perhaps forming a ring) or crash into the planet.
 The unusual nature of Triton's orbit, the similarity of the bulk properties of Triton and Pluto, and the highly eccentric, Neptune-crossing nature of Pluto's orbit suggest some historical connection between these two bodies.